sirlan-ff00ff/arcticfox-theme/readme.md

 this theme is:
 - buggy in some places
+- janky in private windows or windows with the sidebar hidden by default
 - only tested in firefox 119 on linux
 - best used with the [sidebery extension](https://github.com/mbnuqw/sidebery) but I guess can be used with Tree Style Tab, didn't test
-- best used with themes from 'firefox colour' that have no backgrounds or gradients
 - not guaranteed to be 100% working out of the box, you might need to tweak it some
-- probably doesn't work with mac window buttons
+- probably doesn't work with mac window buttons idk

 (for some more info and warnings see the comments in `chrome/userChrome.css`)